Energy

 For those working from home or regularly only using one or two rooms, it’s worth buying a portable, energy-efficient heater with a thermostat to keep the room temp in check.
 This means you can keep the heating down or off in unused rooms.

-The bottom line is: if you need to heat your entire home, central heating, especially gas central heating, is the cheapest way to stay warm.
+The bottom line is, that when you need to heat your entire home, central heating, especially gas central heating, is the cheapest way to stay warm.

 It only takes a few minutes to find a cheaper deal and start saving